asmeurer/blog/posts/tuples.markdown

 # A Better "Default"

-I propose that Python code in general would be vastly improved if people used `tuple` as the default unordered collection, and only switched to `list` if mutation was necessary (it's less necessary than you think; you can always copy a tuple instead of mutating it).
+I propose that Python code in general would be vastly improved if people used `tuple` as the default ordered collection, and only switched to `list` if mutation was necessary (it's less necessary than you think; you can always copy a tuple instead of mutating it).
 I agree with David Beazley that you don't "sometimes need a read only list".
 Rather, you "sometimes need a